 ProtonMail – For Secure, Encrypted Email

-The first provider I went with was ProtonMail.
+The first provider I went with was ProtonMail (affiliate link).
 ProtonMail is based in Switzerland and provides end-to-end encryption of their email.
 It works best if you use ProtonMail in the browser or via their iOS/Android apps.
 But because this is end-to-end encrypted, you can’t just drop your IMAP & SMTP servers into your third party mail application.
 You’ll also need to download the ProtonMail bridge to do this.

 That is of no concern to me as I’m already browser centric with my email since I was coming from Gmail.
 On my phone, the iOS app is very well designed and easy to use.